Logo

 From 1973 to 1975, Wole Soyinka spent time on scientific studies.

-In 1975 Wole Soyinka was promoted to the position of editor for Transition, a magazine based in the Ghanaian capital of Accra, where he moved for some time.
+In 1975, Wole Soyinka was promoted to the position of editor for Transition Magazine, which was based in the Ghanaian capital of Accra, where he moved for some time.

-Wole Soyinka used his columns in Transition to criticise the "negrophiles" and military regimes.
+Wole Soyinka used his columns in the magazine to criticise the "negrophiles" and military regimes.

 Wole Soyinka protested against the military junta of Idi Amin in Uganda.